brianjmalone/ripit-pattern-search-simplified/README.md

 In ripit syntax, <> means "anything I don't want to search on".
 You can get more specific, but I often don't.
 The crucial advantage is that you don't need to bend over backwards to include literal characters.
 That's easy.

-## The Essential Lesson: AI-Assisted Development means Personalized Tooling
+## Essential Lesson: AI-Assistants = Personalized Tooling

 ripit was built in a single conversation with Claude.

 **Before AI:**
 - Custom tool = hours of dev time